-This post includes a brief plot summary and an explanation about the ending of Nocturnal Animals (2016).
-What happened to Edward?
-Why didn’t Edward come?
+This post includes a brief plot summary and an explanation about the ending of the film “Nocturnal Animals” (2016).
 Beware of spoilers.

 The Novel (Nocturnal Animals)